Beer-Stewed Pinto Beans (Frijoles Borrachos)

 - Salt and freshly ground pepper to taste

-Combine all the ingredients except salt and pepper in a wide skillet and bring to a simmer.
-Cover and simmer gently over low heat for 30 minutes.
+Combine all the ingredients except the cilantro, salt, and pepper in a wide skillet and bring to a simmer.
+Cover and simmer gently over low heat for 10 minutes.

-Season with salt and pepper and cook for 5 minutes longer over very low heat, uncovered.
-If there’s still too much liquid in the skillet, cook until the bean mixture thickens, then serve.
+Stir in the cilantro and season with salt and pepper.
+Cook for 5 minutes longer over very low heat, uncovered.
+If there’s still too much liquid in the skillet, continue to cook until the bean mixture thickens, then serve.